pctrung/My-Games/README.md

 # My Games

-My first games when I was first year student
+My first games were when I was a first-year student.
+Include console and unity games